-There are many good reasons to learn Japanese, but many people are afraid to take the plunge.
+There are many good reasons to learn Japanese, but many people hesitate to take the plunge.
 Don’t let the hiragana, Katakana, and kanji scare you!
-Read this article to find out why you should study it.
+Please read this article to find out why you should study it.

 Learning a language is always a good option.
-It is fun, challenging, and brings a fresh perspective to your thinking and ideology as it gives a portal into another world.
+It is fun and challenging, and it can give you a fresh perspective on your thinking and ideology, opening a portal into another world.

 It is also said that learning a new language can sharpen memory and improve cognitive thinking.
-And in the most obvious way, it helps with improving communication skills.
+In the most obvious way, it helps improve communication skills.

-As an extra advantage, it can make a good impression on others, pegging the learner as smart and fascinating.
+As an added advantage, it can make a good impression on others, making the learner appear bright and engaging.

-Given that language learning has nothing but benefits, learning Japanese can be even more worthwhile.
+Given the benefits of language learning, learning Japanese can be even more worthwhile.
 It is a new journey with assured positive outcomes.

 - 1. You can communicate with over 125 million speakers